Student Conduct Procedures

-The respondent may bring a support person present for hearing procedures.
+The respondent may bring a support person to the hearing if they provide notice to the Assistant Dean of Students at least 24 hours prior to the hearing.
 The support person must be a member of the CC community and may not be a parent/legal guardian of the student.
-If the potential policy violation(s) could also involve criminal charges and the student would like to have an attorney present during the hearing, the student must provide notice to the hearing body so that the college’s legal counsel may be consulted.
-In no circumstances may an attorney be a participating member of the student conduct process, he/she may only be present to observe and may request breaks to advise and discuss concerns with the student.
+If the potential policy violation could also involve criminal charges and the student would like to have an attorney present during the hearing, the student must provide notice to the Assistant Dean of Students at least 24 hours prior to the hearing.
+The attorney cannot participate in the hearing, they may only be present to observe.
+The attorney may request breaks to advise and discuss concerns with the student.

 Note: Just as students with disabilities may be eligible for accommodations in their classes and living environments, and other aspects of their educational experience at Colorado College, accommodations may be available for Student Conduct procedures as well.
 Students with disabilities requesting accommodations should contact the Office of Disability Services in the Learning Commons at Tutt Library, Room 152.
 You may also reach the office by calling (719)227-8285.

 Sanctions are the response of CC when a student is found to have violated a CC policy or standard.
 Multiple sanctions may be assigned for one violation.
 Sanctions of housing restriction, disciplinary probation, or suspension may limit a student's opportunities and activities on and off campus including but not limited to hosting, room selection, and study abroad/courses taught off-campus.
 A student’s conduct history will be taken into consideration when sanctions are assigned.
 Sanctions that may be imposed include, but are not limited to, the following:

 - Official Conversation: A documented conversation with a CC official.

 - Official Warning: A formal notice from CC that the conduct is unacceptable.